 ii) Every application must name the individual (or group of individuals), as the author(s) of the video.

 iii) In case of a group of authors, all names and ages of all authors must be listed.
-This group will be considered as a single applicant in the copyright rules described below, as well as for the grant/ prize for winners, and in this case the term “you” in these rules refers to each such applicant as an individual and as a group of applicants.
+This group will be considered as a single applicant in the copyright Rules described below, as well as for the award of the prize for winners, and in this case the term “you” in these Rules refers to each such applicant as an individual and as a group of applicants.

-iv) Every applicant or group of applicants can submit only one video to this festival.
+iv) Each applicant or group of applicants can submit only one video to this festival.
 Videos may be submitted in only one of categories one, two, and three.

 v) If you wish to be considered for the student prize, you must provide proof of your enrolment in a high school or educational institution during the period when the submitted video was made.